-Thank you for choosing this Photonic Universe MPPT solar charge controller PTR Tracer series.
-Equipped with the advanced MPPT control algorithm and a built-in LCD display showing system status and parameters, this product is a practical and a highly-performing solution for your solar system.
+Thank you for choosing this Photonic Universe PTR Tracer AN series MPPT solar charge controller.
+Equipped with an advanced MPPT control algorithm, negative common grounding and an inbuilt LCD display showing system status and parameters, this product is a practical and a high-performing solution for your solar system.

-Using the MPPT algorithm, this controller can quickly and accurately track the ideal maximum power point (MPP) of a photovoltaic array in order to obtain the maximum solar energy.
-This significantly improves the solar system efficiency.
+Using the MPPT algorithm, this controller can quickly and accurately track the ideal maximum power point (MPP) of a photovoltaic array in order to obtain the maximum solar energy output.
+This significantly improves the efficiency of the solar system.

-There are two options for the display function: 1) local built-in LCD display and 2) remote LCD meter (optional, not included).
-The controller also has a Modbus communication protocol interface which can help arrange additional monitoring in various applications (telecoms, household off-grid, street lighting, wireless etc).
+There are two options for the display function: 1) Built-in LCD display and 2) remote LCD meter (optional, not included).
+The controller also has a Modbus communication protocol interface to enable additional monitoring in various applications (telecoms, household off-grid, street lighting, wireless etc.).

-The comprehensive electronic self-testing and enhanced electronic protections of the solar charge controller make it safe to operate and help reduce the risk of damage to system components from installation errors or system faults.
+This solar charge controller features comprehensive electronic self-testing and enhanced electronic protection functions which allow it to operate safely and help to reduce the risk of damage to system components resulting from installation errors or system faults.